Bipolar disorder facts revealed!

 60. Take stock of your own mood patterns.
 One of the stranger bipolar disorder facts is the phenomenon known as assortative mating where studies have shown that people with bipolar disorder are more likely to couple with individuals who also have a mood disorder.

-61. Carers need to be very well informed about all bipolar disorder facts.
+61. Caretakers need to be very well informed about all bipolar disorder facts.
 BOTH of you should work hard to learn as much as possible.

 62. Put a “Wellness Plan” and “Treatment Contract” in place in case of emergencies.